trophia/sna1/README.md

 Perhaps most importantly, the nature of IBM models, and in particular how they model detailed population processes, is likely to be more easily explained and understood by stakeholders than complicated partition based models.

 It is generally easy to add additional complexity to an IBM.
-This is important in the current context; we wanted a model that could start off relatively simple but be flexible enough to have complexity added to in in response to questions asked of it by stakeholders.
+This is important in the current context; we wanted a model that could start off relatively simple but be flexible enough to have complexity added to in response to questions asked of it by stakeholders.
 For example, in an IBM, explicit modeling of "trap shyness" just involves adding an attribute to each individual which counts the number of times it has previously been caught and then making it's probability of capture partly dependent on that count.

 IBMs are inherently easy to parrallelize and thus take advantage of multi-core and multi-machine computing environments.